DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Methods

 \subsubsection{Planning module}

 We begin with the planning module, whose input is the seed prompt, which is open-ended and may describe a dream, an imagined scenario, or a rough game sketch.
 This is fed into the \textit{broad planner}, which is system-prompted to take this open-ended input and reformulate it as an outline for a video game to be implemented in Unreal Engine.
 This submodule is also asked to create a broad, high-level plan for implementing the game.

-This high level game description and broad plan is parsed, and converted to the root and child nodes---the game reformulation and broad plan steps, respectively---of a hierarchical plan tree.
+In the case of our cow abduction example, given the initial prompt (see Supp.
+Mat. for full prompts), the planner responds with the following: